• Skip to primary navigation

 What is bavette steak?

-This type of steak can go by other names such as Angus bavette, wagyu bavette, beef bavette or sirloin bavette.
-It is sometimes confused with other steak cuts such as flank steak or flap steak.
-But don't be confused, bavette steak and flank steak, while similar, are not the same cut of meat.
+Bavette steak is a long, flat cut of beef that comes from a cow's lower chest or abdominal muscles.
+This steak cut is not as well known as some other types of steak but it is one of the best cuts of steaks you can buy and it's also very affordable and cheaper than many other steak cuts.
+This type of steak can go by other names such as Angus bavette, wagyu bavette steak, beef bavette or sirloin bavette.
+It is sometimes confused with other steak cuts such as flank steak or sirloin flap steak, but don't be confused, bavette steak and flank steak, while similar, are not the same.

 Why you will love this recipe: